-Current measurements are internally summed, or accumulated, at the completion of each conversion period with the results displayed in the Accumulated Current Register (ACR).
+Current measurements are internally summed, or accumulated, at the completion of each conversion period with the results displayed in the ACR.
 The accuracy of the ACR is dependent on both the current measurement and the conversion time base.
-The ACR has a range of 0 to 409.6mVh with an LSb of 6.25μVh.
+The ACR has a range of 0 to 409.6mVh with an LSb (least significant bit) of 6.25μVh.
 Additional read-only registers (ACRL) hold fractional results of each accumulation to avoid truncation errors.
 Accumulation of charge current above the maximum register value is reported at the maximum register value (7FFFh); conversely, accumulation of discharge current below the minimum register value is reported at the minimum value (8000h).

 Read and write access is allowed to the ACR.
-The ACR must be written MSByte first then LSByte.
-Whenever the ACR is written, the fractional accumulation result bits are cleared.
+The ACR must be written MSB (most significant byte) first, then LSB (least significant byte).
 The write must be completed within 3.515s (one ACR register update period).
 A write to the ACR forces the ADC to perform an offset correction conversion and update the internal offset correction factor.
 Current measurement and accumulation begins with the second conversion following a write to the ACR.
-Writing ACR clears the fractional values in ACRL.
-The Format of the ACR register is shown in Figure 8, and the format of ACRL is shown in Figure 9.
+Writing the ACR clears the fractional values in ACRL.
+ACR's format is shown in Figure 8, and ACRL's format is shown in Figure 9.

-In order to preserve the ACR value in case of power loss, the ACR value is backed up to EEPROM.
+To preserve the ACR value in case of power loss, the ACR value is backed up to EEPROM.
 The ACR value is recovered from EEPROM on power-up.
-See the Memory Map in Table 2 for specific address location and backup frequency.
+See the memory map in Table 3 for specific address location and backup frequency.